lightningdb/chililog-server/README.md

 * JAN 2011 - Integrate HornetQ and mongoDB, parse incoming logs and store to mongoDB.
 (Done)

-* MAR 2011 - UI for configuration and log analysis.
+* APR 2011 - UI for configuration and log analysis.
 (In Progress)

-* APR 2011 - Monitoring.

 * MAY 2011 - Tentative alpha release.

+* JUN 2011 - Monitoring.

 Links